tillitis/tkey-ssh-agent/README.md

 # Tillitis TKey Apps

-This repository contains applications to run on the TKey.
+This repository contains applications to run on the TKey USB security stick.
+For testing and development purposes the apps can also be run in QEMU, this is also explained in detail below.

 Current list of apps:

 - The Ed25519 signerapp.
 Used as root of trust and SSH authentication
 - The random app.
 - The RNG stream app.
 Providing arbitrary high quality random numbers